jw00ds/jw00ds/README.md

 <!--
 **jw00ds/jw00ds** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-### John Woods
-# Bootcamp student stoked about the lifelong-learning journey of coding

 - 🔭 I’m currently working on a final project for covalence.io's full-stack web-development bootcamp
 - 🌱 I’m currently learning ReactJS Hooks, Infima CSS, Python, and Postgres